guidantas21/aircraft-scheduling-problem/README.md

 ## Aircraft sequencing

-- All permutations of aircrafts in a runway are valid.
+- All permutations of flights in a runway are valid.
-- Given a permutation of aircrafts in a runway:
+- Given a permutation of flights in a runway:

-    - The delay of the first aircraft is always zero;
+    - The delay of the first flight is always zero;
     - Additional waiting time can cause problems;

+- When inserting a flight into a permutation, it cannot cause additional delays to the previous flights, so you don't need to iterate over them to update the objective;

 ## Getting started